Jeff Buckley: Legacy

-In May and June 2007, Buckley's life and music were celebrated globally with tributes in Australia, Canada, UK, France, Iceland, Israel, Ireland, Macedonia, Portugal, and the U.S. Many of Buckley's family members attended various tribute concerts across the globe, some of which they helped organize.
-There are three annual Jeff Buckley tribute events: the Chicago-based Uncommon Ground, featuring a three-day concert schedule (Uncommon Ground hosted their 25th anniversary tribute in November 2022); An Evening With Jeff Buckley, an annual New York City tribute; and the Australia-based Fall In Light.
-The latter event is run by the Fall In Light Foundation, which in addition to the concerts, runs a "Guitars for Schools" program; the name of the foundation is taken from lyrics of Buckley's "New Year's Prayer".
+In May and June 2007, Buckley's life and music were celebrated with tributes in Australia, Canada, UK, France, Iceland, Israel, Ireland, Macedonia, Portugal, and the U.S. Many of Buckley's family members attended various tribute concerts across the globe, some of which they helped organize.
+There are three annual Jeff Buckley tribute events: the Chicago-based Uncommon Ground, featuring a three-day concert schedule (Uncommon Ground hosted their 25th anniversary tribute in November 2022); An Evening with Jeff Buckley, an annual New York City tribute; and the Australia-based Fall In Light.
+The latter event is run by the Fall In Light Foundation, which in addition to the concerts, runs a "Guitars for Schools" program.

 On April 2, 2013, it was announced that Buckley's version of "Hallelujah" would be inducted into the Library of Congress's National Recording Registry.
 In 2015, tapes of a 1993 recording session for Columbia Records were discovered by Sony executives doing research for the 20th anniversary of Grace.
 The recordings were released on the album You and I in March 2016, featuring mostly covers of songs.

-In 2012, Greetings from Tim Buckley premiered at the Toronto International Film Festival; the film explores Jeff Buckley's relationship with his father.
-At a tribute concert honoring the deceased Foo Fighters drummer Taylor Hawkins in 2022, Foo Fighters lead singer David Grohl's daughter Violet performed "Last Goodbye" and "Grace", with Dave Grohl, Alain Johannes, Greg Kurstin, Chris Chaney, and Jason Falkner.
+In 2012, Greetings from Tim Buckley premiered at the Toronto International Film Festival.
+The film explores Jeff Buckley's relationship with his father.
+At a tribute concert for the deceased Foo Fighters drummer Taylor Hawkins in 2022, Foo Fighters singer, Dave Grohl, and his daughter, Violet, performed "Last Goodbye" and "Grace", with Alain Johannes, Greg Kurstin, Chris Chaney, and Jason Falkner.
+In 2026, Buckley was nominated for the Rock and Roll Hall of Fame.

 Resurgence

-In 2002, Buckley's cover of "Hallelujah" was used in the "Posse Comitatus" episode of The West Wing, for which the audio team received an Emmy Award.

 On March 7, 2008, Buckley's version of "Hallelujah" was number one on the iTunes chart, selling 178,000 downloads for the week, after being performed by Jason Castro on the seventh season of American Idol.
 The song also debuted at number one on Billboards Hot Digital Songs chart, giving Buckley his first number one hit on any Billboard chart.

 The 2008 UK X Factor winner Alexandra Burke released a cover of "Hallelujah", with the intent to top the UK Singles Chart as the Christmas number one single.
 Buckley fans countered this, launching a campaign with the aim of propelling Buckley's version to the number one spot; despite this, Burke's version eventually reached the Christmas number one position on the UK charts in December 2008.
 Buckley's version of the song entered the UK charts at number 49 on November 30, and by December 21, it had reached number 2, even though it had not been rereleased in a physical format.